zpgallegos/zavant/infrastructure/README.md

 ## Lambda boundary

-- Python 3.12 runs on ARM64 with the handler `zavant.lambda_handler.lambda_handler`.
+- Python 3.12 runs on ARM64 with the handler
+  `zavant.ingestion.mlb_stats_api.lambda_handler.lambda_handler`.
 - The deployment zip contains the application and the locked Boto3 dependency tree.
 - Package bytes are addressed by SHA-256 beneath `deployments/lambda/`; the execution role cannot read that deployment prefix.
 - The function receives the bucket, prefix, and bootstrap boundaries directly from stack parameters and resources.